ipfs/team-mgmt/OKR/PACKAGE-MANAGERS.md

 ##### P0: Update

-IPFS can rsync a remote ubuntu mirror into an ipfs-based ubuntu mirror at a rate of 10MiB/s.
+IPFS can rsync a remote Ubuntu mirror into an ipfs-based ubuntu mirror at a rate of 10MiB/s.

 This will allow us to sync 60 hours worth of ubuntu changes in ~15 minutes.
 This is significantly _slower_ than the current add but is more complicated and may not optimize as well.